WordPress/WPCredits-Tracker/Pitch/[EN]General slides for Students.md

 * Structured mentorship and support
 * Public documentation of contributions

-**Ask your Professor, Teacher or Lecturer to ccan the QR and leave their details and we will contact them back as soon as possible.**
+**Ask your Professor, Teacher, or Lecturer to scan the QR and leave their details, and we will contact them back as soon as possible.**

 [https://airtable.com/appIzQKfwTn5dyPVp/shrYvY0CDNIkILIre](https://airtable.com/appIzQKfwTn5dyPVp/shrYvY0CDNIkILIre)